ray-project/enhancements/reps/2022-04-07-serialization.md

 ### Required Reviewers

-Hao Chen, Qing Wang, Eric Liang, Zhi Lin, Simon Mo
+Hao Chen, Qing Wang, Eric Liang, Zhi Lin, Simon Mo, Jiajun Yao, Siyuan Zhuang

 ### Shepherd of the Proposal (should be a senior committer)